ajtanskanen/econogym/README.md

 A more realistic environment with 15 states.
 This is the version used in article Tanskanen (2020b) Includes fixes to version v1.

-### v3 - the latest
+### v3 - the last model with single individuals

 A more realistic environment with 15 states.
-This is the version used that will be used in future articles.
-Includes fixes to versions v1 and v3.
+Includes fixes to versions v1 and v2.

+### v4 - couples

+A still more realistic environment with 16 states.
+It this version, couples are implemented.
+Both partners in a couple make their decisions individually.
 This is the one that should be used.

 ## Rewards